princeid/account-opening-service/README.md

 ## How to run Application locally using H2 Database

-### Clone or download zip project
+- Clone or download zip project - git@github.com:princeid/account-opening-service.git

-Use Maven to build and run the application:

-- Enable Annotation Processors for @lombok if using Intellij Idea- Goto `Settings -> Build, Execution, Deployment -> Compiler -> Annotation Processors -> Annotation profile for account-opening-service` ->
+- Enable Annotation Processors for @lombok.
+If using Intellij Idea - Goto `Settings -> Build, Execution, Deployment -> Compiler -> Annotation Processors -> Annotation profile for account-opening-service` ->
   Select `account-opening-service` Check `Obtain processors from project classpath`
 - bash mvn spring-boot:run OR click Run on the `AccountOpeningServiceApplication` if using Intellij